This publication first appeared in the Global Competition Review.

 Foreign persons

-The FI legislation generally regulates foreign investment proposals made by a foreign person.
-‘Foreign person’ means:
+The FI legislation generally regulates foreign investment proposals made by foreign persons.
+A ‘Foreign person’ means:

 FGIs